Join us as we share tips and resources to help reduce the risk of

 PREMATURITY AWARENESS MONTH NOV 1-30TH

-As part of our continued effort to promote and celebrate healthy and joyous births for Black families in Los Angeles County, the African American Infant and Maternal Mortality (AAIMM) Prevention Initiative is commemorating Prematurity Awareness Month (Nov.
-1-30) by sharing messages of hope, healing, and a call to activate “The Village” as an anchor of support for families in the prevention of premature births and for families with babies born prematurely.
+As part of our continued effort to promote and celebrate healthy and joyous births for Black families in Los Angeles County, the African American Infant and Maternal Mortality (AAIMM) Prevention Initiative is commemorating the 20th anniversary of Prematurity Awareness Month (Nov.
+1-30) by sharing messages of hope, healing, and a call to grow “The Village” as an anchor of support for families in the prevention of premature births and for families with babies born prematurely.